lakshaysethi/linux-text-to-speach/README.md

 ```

-install dependencies is required with package manager
+install dependencies as required with your package manager